 How To Run

-To run the script locally, open up terminal and cd to the directory where you saved your script, and run the command python agentExport.py.
+To run the script locally, open up terminal and cd to the directory where you saved your script.
+Then, run the command python agentExport.py.

 Sample Output

 Below is a piece of sample output.
-We can see that each policy contains it's name and the amount of devices in that policy.
-Also notice there are indentations that help represent the policy hierarchy.
+We can see that each policy contains its name and the amount of devices in that policy.
+Also, notice some indentations help represent the policy hierarchy.
 Where each tab represents a child policy.
 Multiple tabs would indicate the policy is a child policy of a child policy.
 There is also a policy listed in the output as "No Policy" which shows the devices that are not in a policy.